Byte-Labs-Studio/bl_sprites/README.md

     end,
 })

--- test is an object you can call functions on such as removeSprite() or updateTargetData()
+-- test is an sprite class that have options data and the 2 below function

 Wait(2000)
 test:updateTargetData('scale', 0.08)